-Muslim world denounces Myanmar's treatment of Rohingya; West reticent
+Muslim world denounces Myanmar's treatment of Rohingya

 Video provided to CNN by activists showed men, women and children stranded in dense jungle, making shelters out of sticks and sheets.

-"The human lives that are most vulnerable must be rescued immediately without delay," executive director of Burma Human Rights Network, Kyaw Win, said in a statement.
+"The human lives that are most vulnerable must be rescued immediately without delay," executive director of Burma Human Rights Network (BHRN), Kyaw Win, said in a statement.

 'We will rape you and kill you'

-Amid the protests, the Burma Human Rights Network released a new report into the methodical persecution of the minority Rohingya by Myanmar's government.
+Amid the protests, the BHRN released a new report into the methodical persecution of the minority Rohingya by Myanmar's government.

 "The National League for Democracy (NLD) has never spoken up in defense of the human rights of the Rohingya and Daw Aung San Suu Kyi's government has kept in place all laws and policies which discriminate against Rohingya," the report's conclusion said.

-In writing the report, the activists conducted more than 350 interviews over an eight-month period from people across Myanmar, including inside Rakhine State where access is often restricted.
+In writing the report, the activists conducted more than 350 interviews over an eight-month period from people across Myanmar, including inside Rakhine State, where access is often restricted.

 Among those interviewed were witnesses to the 2016 Myanmar military crackdown, which led to an exodus of refugees across the border into Bangladesh.